cosmos/cosmos-sdk/docs/docs/building-modules/14-depinject.md

 [`depinject`](../tooling/02-depinject.md) is used to wire any module in `app.go`.
 All core modules are already configured to support dependency injection.

-Modules, to work with `depinject`, must defines its configuration and its requirements so that `depinject` can provide the right dependencies.
+To work with `depinject` a module must define its configuration and requirements so that `depinject` can provide the right dependencies.

 In brief, as a module developer, the following steps are required: